ISDA Protocol Information

-In 2017, LIBOR’s regulator decided that it will not compel LIBOR panel banks to continue to make LIBOR submissions after 2021.
-Accordingly, it is very likely that LIBOR may no longer be available after the end of 2021 and therefore LIBOR is expected to be phased out of use by the end of 2021.
+In 2017, LIBOR’s regulator decided that it will not compel LIBOR panel banks to make LIBOR submissions after 2021.
+It is very likely that LIBOR may no longer be available after the end of 2021 and therefore LIBOR is expected to be phased out of use by financial market participants by the end of 2021.
 Transition to alternative benchmark interest rates is well underway, but much work lies ahead in order to implement a successful reference rate change by the end of 2021.

 What is the role of the ARRC?

-In 2014, the U.S. Federal Reserve and the New York Federal Reserve Bank (“NY Fed”) established the Alternative Reference Rates Committee (“ARRC”) to lead the transition away from LIBOR.
-The ARRC continues to lead the transition in the US from LIBOR and has recommended the Secured Overnight Financing Rate (“SOFR”) as the replacement for USD LIBOR – as well as encourages the development of a SOFR futures market.
+In 2014, the U.S. Federal Reserve and the New York Federal Reserve Bank (NY Fed) established the Alternative Reference Rates Committee (ARRC) to lead the transition away from LIBOR.
+The ARRC continues to lead the transition in the U.S. from LIBOR.
+It recommended the Secured Overnight Financing Rate (SOFR) as the replacement for USD LIBOR and encouraged the development of a SOFR futures market.

 In June 2017, the ARRC identified SOFR as the recommended alternative reference rate for USD LIBOR.
-SOFR is a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities (each a “repurchase” or “repo” transaction).
-While LIBOR is not fully transaction based, SOFR is based on the overnight repo market with ~ $1 trillion of transactions per day.
+SOFR is a broad measure of the cost of borrowing cash overnight collateralized by U.S. Treasury securities (each a repurchase or repo transaction).
+While LIBOR is not fully transaction based, SOFR is based on an overnight repo market with ~ $1 trillion of transactions per day.
 The NY Fed is the administrator and producer of SOFR.
 Publication of SOFR began in April 2018.
 Trading and clearing of SOFR based futures began in May 2018 and SOFR-based swaps in July 2018.